Know When to Say No as a New Manager

 Why People Have a Hard Time Saying “No”

 While we intellectually know that not all tasks are of equal priority, most people do not find it easy to say “No” to their boss or to their teams.
-If the requests make our workload unbearable, we just ask for more resources or work overtime.
-If we think it is a bad idea, we are often afraid to speak up to those with more power, experience or influence.
-If we are concerned that quality may suffer, we redouble our efforts.
+If requests make teams’ and managers’ workload unbearable, they often just ask for more resources or work overtime.
+Even if people are getting burnt out, many report being afraid to speak up at work to those with more power, experience, or influence.

 It Can Be Especially Difficult to Say “No” as a New Manager

-Most new managers are trying to navigate new relationships, understand new expectations and overcome new obstacles to succeed in their new leadership role.
+Most new managers are trying to navigate new relationships, understand new expectations, and overcome new obstacles to succeed in their new leadership role.
 New leaders want to prove they are up for the challenge.
-But you somehow need to know how to draw the line if you want to succeed long-term.
+But new leaders also need to know how to draw the line if they want to succeed long-term.

 Why It Is Important to Say “No” as a New Manager

 Oddly enough, saying “No” at work (the right way) tends to earn respect.
-Done right, it shows that you have a clear focus on what is important to you, your team and the company.
+Done right, setting boundaries shows that you have a clear line of sight to what is important to you, your team, and the company.
 It shows you know how to differentiate between “nice-to-have” and “must-have.”